effectfully/OTT/readme.md

 Desc {a} I α = UDesc I α a
 ```

-Here `ω` is the final level and `a` is the inferred level`. `Desc` requires these levels to be equal, thereby forcing unification.
+Here `ω` is the final level and `a` is the inferred level. `Desc` requires these levels to be equal, thereby forcing unification.
 However this is more complicated and verbose, so I chose the first version.

 We have two notions of type equality: types can be equal either weakly